jgaryi/E115_BirdWatchingApp/README.md

 The BirdWatching app was developed using Yanachaga-Chemillén National Park in Peru as a case study and is designed to provide users with an interactive, informative experience.
 The app is organized into the following key sections, each aimed at enhancing user engagement with local bird species and their ecological context:

 - **Home Page**: Provides an overview of the app’s features and serves as the main navigation hub.
-It introduces users to the app’s core capabilities and links them to the different tools available for exploring bird species and their environments.
+It introduces users to the app’s core capabilities and links them to the different pages available for exploring bird species and their environments.

 <img src="images/Frontend1.png"  width="800">